o-jasper/o-jasper.github.io/blog/_posts/2014-05-07-show-up-jobs.md

 [package repositories](https://tao.epm.io//entries/2014/introducing-ethereum-package-manager.html),
-an idea i heard from Casey Kuhlmann was that you can use the combination of name registries that help hold on to a name, loyalty between open source developpers to credit their dependencies to create a payment system.
+an idea i heard from Casey Kuhlmann was that you can use the combination of name registries that help hold on to a name, loyalty between open source developpers to credit their dependencies to create a system where donations are passed along.

 ### Using stake: RANDAO